 Click the checkmark on the bottom of the page and your virtual network will begin to create.
 When it completes, you will see Created listed under Status on the Networks page in the Azure Classic Portal.
 After the VNet has been created, you can then configure your virtual network gateway.

 Associating a Network Security Group (NSG) to the GatewaySubnet will cause your VPN gateway to stop functioning as expected.
 DO NOT associate NSGs to Gateway subnets.

-Next, you'll configure the virtual network gateway in order to create a secure site-to-site connection.
+Configure the virtual network gateway to create a secure site-to-site connection.
 See Configure a virtual network gateway in the Azure classic portal.

 Once your connection is complete, you can add virtual machines to your virtual networks.
 See the Virtual Machines documentation for more information.